-Each week (beginning in Week 3 in term 1) children will be given some levelled sentences to practice for dictation.
-These will be based on the M100W first 200 words (with extension as necessary).
+Each week (beginning in Week 6 of Term 1) children will be given up to 5 words to learn.
+These are based on the M100W first 200 words (with extension as necessary).

 In class students will participate in spelling and word study activities geared to teach regular sound patterns and to support their learning of sight words at home.